honeynet/droidbot/index.md

 The result demonstrate that DroidBot is better than monkey on detecting more sensitive behaviors.

 ## Installation
-You can install DroidBot from source or from docker.
+You can install DroidBot from source or run it from docker.

 ### From source